 Chop and fry the onions in a large pan until soft – a jam making/maslin pan is ideal if you are making a large batch.

-2. Chop your apples
+2. Peel, core and chop your apples

-Chop your apples into chunks of varying size.
+Peel, core and chop your apples into chunks of varying size.
 Some apple chunks will cook down and others will remain large giving your chutney a more interesting texture.

 3. Add all your ingredients to the pan